Enfield Voluntary Action is known as EVA. We help people & groups access knowledge, skills & resources to make a difference in our Borough.

-Enfield Council commissions and funds EVA's core (Chief Executive & Finance and Administration), the Information Service, and Volunteer Centre Enfield, and part-funds the Community Accountant.
+Enfield Council commissions and funds EVA's management (Chief Executive & Finance and Administration), the Information Service, and Volunteer Centre Enfield, and part-funds the Community Accountant.

 City Bridge Trust has provided funding for the Development and Funding Advice Service to develop monitoring and evaluation skills in the local voluntary and community sector, including part-funding for EVA's Community Accountant.

 For 2 years - 2018 - 2019 - the 'Planning for Impact, Funding for Change' workshop programme will be provided using this funding.

 For 2 years - 2014 - 2017 - the 'Understanding Funders' workshop programme was provided using this funding.